The Strength of a Shy Facilitator

 And I still don’t!
 And this is the beautiful thing that I’ve come to see: My introversion and sensitivity to power dynamics actually set me up really well for doing things differently: what if the facilitator is really just there to be of service to the group?
 What if I’m there to hold space for others, to listen with kindness, to help make connections between people, to offer insights, but without needing the focus to be all about me?
 And what if my inward focus creates a space that helps others go inward, as well?

 It actually sounds pretty great to me!
 I’d want to go to that workshop!
 And I wouldn’t mind if the facilitator was a little quiet sometimes, or a little nervous.
-I would appreciate the clarity of her intention, and the space she left for me to have my own experience.
+I would appreciate the clarity of their intention, and the space they left for me to have my own experience.

 So, it turns out, it really does work that way!
 And the really cool thing is, the more I experience faciliating groups with this perspective, the less nervous I become about speaking in front of the group.
 Lately, I’ve actually felt a sense of calm excitement about facilitating!
 This means a lot, for someone who used to tremble so hard that I could barely speak, just as a participant of a group.